IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/README.md

 Treat collected output as operationally sensitive.

 The remediation output can contain system, account, session, registry, and backup information.
-Structural and live-audit output includes WNF state names and hashes.
+Structural, live-audit, and timed-watcher output includes WNF state names and hashes.
+Writer-trace output can additionally contain account names, SIDs, process paths, session/logon information, service names, and process command lines when `-IncludeCommandLine` is explicitly used.
 Redacted AppX output should still be manually reviewed before publication or external sharing.

 Do not commit production diagnostic output such as: